ALive-research/Slicer-Liver/Paper/paper.md

 # Overview of Slicer-Liver

 Slicer-Liver is a 3D Slicer extension that can be installed directly through the 3D Slicer Extension Manager [@3DSlicerExtensionsManager:2024].
 Slicer-Liver is intended for research purposes and is distributed through an MIT license.
 The software architecture is based on 3D Slicer modules (both C++ and Python) and follows common patterns found in other 3D Slicer extensions.
-The software provides 4 bodies of functionality that can be used independently or in conjunction as described in the following.
+The software provides four bodies of functionality that can be used independently or in conjunction as described in the following.

 **Definition of Virtual Resections**
 Slicer-Liver has integrated different geometric modeling techniques to model virtual resetions (deformable Bézier with planar initialization [@Palomar:2017], NURBS (Non-Uniform Rational B-Spline) and contour-initialized resections).
 The implementation of these methods include visualization of the resection margin, adaptive grid visualization and clipping of the resection excess.
 Thanks to the computation of distance maps between anatomical structures, resection margin visualization operates in real-time as the user modifies the resection.